sombriks/enterprise-kotlin-handbook/docs/0015-databases.md

 sqlite>
 ```

+There is a lot to explain, yet _look how simple is that_!

 SQLite figures into this list because it is by far the easiest one to use when
 we need a small and simple database for testing purposes.
 As you can see you
 don't even need to setup a real project to test things with it.

 ### H2

-This is another tiny, embeddable database runtime that you can use in your
+This is another tiny, embeddable, database runtime that you can use in your
 kotlin/spring projects.

 In fact, [spring boot will provision a h2 embedded instance][0612] if your tests
-needs a [DataSource][0613], but you configured none.
+needs a [DataSource][0613], but you configured no such thing.

+Instead of a command line tool, H2 offers a
+[feature-complete web admin console][0637], so you get a better visualization of
+the data

 ### MySQL